-Birthdays: Richard the LionHearted, Michel Caravaggio, Antonin Dvorak, Patsy Cline, Jimmy Rogers the Singing Brakeman, Peter Sellars, Sid Caesar, Freddy Mercury, Lyndon LaRouche, Ewell Gibbons- natural food advocate, Heather Thomas, David Arquette is 44, Jonathan Taylor-Thomas, Pink is 37, CG Pioneer and Pixar co-founder Alvy Ray Smith is 73
+Birthdays: Richard the LionHearted, Michel Caravaggio, Antonin Dvorak, Patsy Cline, Jimmy Rogers the Singing Brakeman, Peter Sellars, Sid Caesar, Freddy Mercury, Lyndon LaRouche, Ewell Gibbons- natural food advocate, Heather Thomas, David Arquette is 45, Jonathan Taylor-Thomas, Pink is 38, Alvy Ray Smith is 74

 1926- Screen actress Greta Garbo skipped her own wedding and left John Gilbert alone at the altar.
 They still stayed lovers and lived together.

 1935-A vocal group called "4 Joes from Hoboken" get their first break on Major Bo's radio show.
 One of the singers is a young man named Frank Sinatra.

 1935- Top Hollywood musical director Buzby Berkeley (42nd Street, Footlight Parade) got drunk at a party in Malibu and drove his Cadillac head on into oncoming traffic on Pacific Coast Highway near where Gladestones Fish Restaurant is today.
 He piled into three other cars.
 Berkeley was unhurt but three people died and four were injured.
 After three trials for 2nd degree murder Berkeley was found innocent.
 The reason star defense attorney Jerry Geisler gave was “cancerous tires”.
 Later it was revealed that all the tire experts who testified in the defense were on the Warner Bros. payroll.